lschulz/scitra-bootstrapper/README.md

 The script contains a small database of known bootstrap servers.
 Currently known are:
-- 71-2:0:4a OvGU Magdeburg at https://ovgu.bootstrap.scion.host
+- 71-2:0:4a OvGU Magdeburg at `https://ovgu.bootstrap.scion.host`

 ## For SCION AS Operators: AS Requirements ##
 In order for an AS to work with Scitra and this scripts, it must:
 - Run at least [scionproto/SCION](https://github.com/scionproto/scion) v0.14.0.
   Other implementations of SCION may work but have not been tested.
 - Provide a bootstrap server.
 The bootstrap server is a simple webserver that hosts the ISD's TRC and an up-to-date `topology.json` file.
-A [simple test bootstrap][1] server is available in Python.
+A [simple test bootstrap server][1] is available in Python.
 A more complete solution is the [SCION Orchestrator][2].
 Alternatively, any web server with the [right directory structure][3] will do.
 - Either run its internal network on IPv4 or if using IPv6, provide AS-internally routable